www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

                         * [x] Check all editor examples.
                     * [x] Make `Rater#descriptiveName` a required implementation without a default one.
                     * [ ] The propagation of the Not rater does not seem to work.
+                    * [ ] The rendering of lineProcessing does not show the ratings.
 * [ ] Solve sport lesson assignment.
 * [ ] Make it easier to understand the solution.
     * [ ] Add comments via optimizers to allocations, so that the user knows why a certain allocation was created by the optimizer.
 Consider adding this to the history table or as meta column to the solution table.